Design System for Product

 Outcome & Impact

-• Client and sales team feedback on solution appearance dropped significantly as disparate products began to look and behave like a cohesive suite.
+• Client and sales team feedback on solution appearance dropped significantly as products began to look and behave like a cohesive suite.

 • UX delivery throughput increased; visual consistency across all licensable software established and maintained.